vinayhegde1990/devops-notes/docs/source/Memory.rst

 Memory
 ************

-*Some useful links to cover the basics of Memory*
+*Some useful links to explain the concepts of Memory*

 ########
 Concepts